 Exploring further possibilities between creating and computing

-Within SFPC’s 10-week curriculum, the “Poetics And Politics of Computation” class for example focuses on cultural backgrounds of expressive/creative work using computers, along with ethical/social issues this involves.
-The curriculum further includes such concepts as calculation and electronics that are essential for working with computers, as well as various other topics revolving around creative methods of using them.
+For example, inside SFPC’s 10-week program in New York, the class “Poetics And Politics of Computation” focuses on cultural backgrounds of expressive/creative work using computers, along with ethical/social issues.
+The curriculum includes concepts like calculation and electronics that are essential for working with computers as well as specific languages and frameworks useful for creative purposes.
 This original curriculum has been attracting the attention of creators and educational institutions worldwide, and up to this day, more than 200 students (including about ten from Japan) have graduated from the school.

-In an age when “computational thinking” is becoming increasingly important for defining problems and working out appropriate solutions, this 1-week intensive workshop combining elements from the SFPC curriculum and YCAM’s own educational programs aims to propose and spread ”a new form of learning.”
+In an age when “computational thinking” is becoming increasingly important for defining problems and working out appropriate solutions, this 1-week intensive workshop combining elements from the SFPC curriculum and YCAM’s own educational programs to offer ”a new form of learning.”